davelsio/template-three-vanilla/README.md

 ## Usage

 As I mentioned in the description, this project is mostly for development fun.
 In production, I'd rather use [React Three Fiber](https://github.com/pmndrs/react-three-fiber) and [pmndrs/drei](https://github.com/pmndrs/drei).
 However, it should be easy to integrate it within other codebases.
-The experience can be started by initializing the `atomWithThree` atom.
+A Three.js experience can be started by either initializing the `atomWithThree` atom, or calling the `createThreeState` helper method.

 ```ts
 import { atomWithThree } from '@atoms/atomWithThree';